ministryofjustice/mkdocs-tech-docs-template/docs/setup/customise.md

 ## Admonitions

-Admonitions, also known as call-outs, are an excellent choice for including side content without significantly interrupting the document flow.
-They can also be used to provide structure and coloured headings as in used on the [home page][home].
-Please refer to [admonitions][admonitions] for more details.
-Do consider adding the images to the template for sharing with colleagues!
+[Admonitions][admonitions] (also known as call-outs) are a way of including content without interrupting the flow of your content.
+They can also help to provide structure and coloured headings, such as those on the [homepage][home].

-## Footer

-### Social links
+## Social links

 Social links are rendered above the copyright notice as part of the footer of your project documentation.
-Add a list of social links in `mkdocs.yml`
+Add a list of social links in `mkdocs.yml` using the following:
 with:

 ``` yaml